-- 1) Students who fail to meet the minimum passing score on a practical project will be required to demonstrate proficiency on the same or similar project on same level. - 2) Make-up projects must be scheduled no sooner than two training days, nor later than ten training days after failure. - 3) If the practical project is passed, a score of 70% will be posted to the student's record even if the actual score was higher. - 4) Students who do not pass make-up projects will be withdrawn from the course.
+- 1) Students who fail to meet the minimum passing score on a practical project will be required to demonstrate proficiency on the same or similar project on same level. - 2) Make-up projects must be scheduled no sooner than two class days, nor later than ten class days after failure.
+All make-up examinations must be completed by the last day of the current section. - 3) If the practical project is passed, a score of 70% will be posted to the student's record even if the actual score was higher. - 4) Students who do not pass make-up projects by the end of the section will be withdrawn from the section.